AdobeDocs/destination-sdk.en/help/destination-configuration-api.md

 ---
-description: The destinations configuration allows you to indicate basic information like your destination name, category, description, logo, and more.
-The settings in this configuration also determine how your destination appears in the Experience Platform user interface and the identities that can be exported to your destination.
-title: Destination configuration options for the Destination SDK
-exl-id: 2ecd0bdf-55c3-4946-a304-0147bc16ff39
+description: This page lists and describes all the API operations that you can perform using the `/authoring/v1/destinations` API endpoint.
+title: Destinations API endpoint operations
 ---
-# Destinations API reference {#destination-configuration}
+# Destinations API endpoint operations {#destination-configuration}

+**API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/destinations`

 >[!IMPORTANT]
 >
 >* This feature is in limited beta and is only available to select [Adobe Exchange](https://partners.adobe.com/exchangeprogram/creativecloud.html) members.
 If you are interested in using Destination SDK, please contact Adobe Exchange.
 >* The documentation and the functionality are subject to change.

-**API endpoint**: `platform.adobe.io/data/core/activation/authoring/v1/destinations`

 This page lists and describes all the API operations that you can perform using the `/authoring/v1/destinations` API endpoint.
 For a description of the functionality supported by this endpoint, read [destination configuration](/help/destination-configuration.md).